How To Become a Licensed Real Estate Agent in New York

 Cons

-• Commission splits or earnings may be low.
+• Commission splits or earnings can be very low.

 • Tasks assigned may be quite dull and mundane at first.